tmesticka/low_pass_filter/README.md

         Additionally, a plot comparing the original and filtered signals is generated for easy visual assessment.

 ## Testing
     A file with test functions is also a part of this project.
 It helps develop the package and check its functionality.
-A screenshot of tests is provided here: /Users/macuser/Desktop/Screenshot 2024-11-10 at 23.44.30.png
+A screenshot of tests is provided in the package files.

 ### Example use case:
     Suppose working with scientific time-series data which contains non-neglectable high-frequency noise.
 Applying this package will simplify the process of cleaning the dataset, improving its quality and most importantly making it easier to interpret.